Sub-agents are the same agent, smaller

 When this doesn't fit

 - Sub-agents with genuinely different state requirements.
-If your sub-agents need state fields that would conflict with the main agent's schema, or if their persistence model is fundamentally different (e.g., they write to a different database), a shared schema becomes a liability.
+If your sub-agents need state fields that would conflict with the main agent's schema, or if their persistence model is fundamentally different (for example, a separate database), a shared schema becomes a liability.

 - Large teams where sub-agent ownership diverges.
 If separate teams own the main agent and sub-agents with different release cadences, shared infrastructure creates coupling.
 The convenience of reuse becomes a coordination cost.